Research

 (Abstract)

 The literature has documented how subjective life expectancy (SLE) is strongly associated with savings and retirement outcomes for those nearing retirement.
 This paper assesses whether SLE matters when young individuals make consequential career decisions at the labor market entrance.
-Exploring survey and administrative data from Chile, I show how individuals aged 18–26 with one standard deviation higher SLE had 6.5%–12.3% higher pension wealth 15 years later.
+Exploring survey and administrative data from Chile, I show how individuals aged 18–26 with one standard deviation higher SLE have 6.5%–12.3% higher pension wealth 15 years later.
 In a pension system based on individual capitalization accounts, contributions made early in the career compound for longer and are therefore valuable.
 I employ different empirical strategies, including exploiting cross-sectional variation in SLE, longitudinal individual fixed-effects approach, and instrumental variables, exploring health and death of family members.
 All yield similar results.
-In a simple theoretical framework, I show how ignoring heterogeneity in life expectancy leads to biased predictions and might induce suboptimal policies.
+In a simple theoretical framework, I show how ignoring heterogeneity in life expectancy leads to biased predictions and suboptimal policies.

 -